 To simultaneously excite a larger variety of fluorophores with a single laser, lasers with broader bandwidths and shorter pulse durations are required.

-For example, a laser with 15 fs pulses, such as FYLA´s SCH laser, centered at 1050nm, delivers 15fs pulses and a bandwidth of 200nm.
+For example, a laser with 15 fs pulses, such as FYLA´s Cyclone laser, centered at 1050nm, delivers 15fs pulses and a bandwidth of 200nm.
 All green and red fluorophores within this bandwidth (which extends across 900 to 1200nm) can be excited simultaneously by such laser.